Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 6. Red Balloon Toss (10 minutes)

 Finish the day with a fun red balloon toss.
 Children can practice their coordination skills by keeping the red balloons in the air while chanting a fun rhyme about the color red.
 This activity promotes physical movement and teamwork.
+CAUTION: Balloons can be a choking hazard.
+Be certain that children are not putting them in their mouths.

 Conclusion (5 minutes)